Last updated: April 2026 |

 - Confirm age limits and any permit or ID requirements.

-- Decide where and how you plan to carry the item.
+- Decide where and how you plan to carry it.

 When you carry:

-- Keep the tool accessible but secure so it doesn’t activate accidentally.
+- Keep the tool accessible but secure so it does not activate accidentally.

 - Avoid carrying into posted “no weapons” locations.

-- Respect private property signs and security staff.
+- Respect private property signs and security staff decisions.

-- Have a plan for what you will say and do if questioned by police.
+- Know what you will say if questioned by police.

 If you ever use it in self-defense:

-- Provide basic facts and then request an attorney.
+- Provide basic facts and immediately request an attorney.

 - Take notes and photos to preserve your memory of what happened.

-- Follow your lawyer’s advice about statements and next steps.
+- Follow your lawyer’s guidance on all statements and next steps.

-- Re-check laws once or twice a year.
+- Re-check laws once or twice a year — they change.

-- Look up rules again before traveling to another state or country.
+- Verify rules again before traveling to another state or country.

-- Monitor any major legal changes that affect pepper spray, stun devices, or knuckle tools.
+- Monitor changes affecting pepper spray, stun devices, and knuckle tools specifically.

 18. Final Thoughts and Next Steps